gaugefreedom/intelexta/docs/PROJECT_CONTEXT.md

 4. User Experience Philosophy: Control Plane, Not Chat Intelexta deliberately trades the raw velocity of a conventional chat UI for the rigor of a verifiable control plane.
-    • Velocity vs. Verifiability: Tools like Cursor are optimized for developer velocity.
+    • VeVelocity vs. Verifiability: Tools like Cursor are optimized for developer velocity.
 Intelexta is optimized for process verifiability.
 Every UI element is designed to support the goal of producing a provable, auditable output.
     • Sprint 1A Interface ("Launch Control"): The EditorPanel is a structured form, not a chat box.
 This is fundamental, as the form's explicit fields (RunSpec) are the evidence that gets canonicalized, hashed, and signed to initiate a verifiable run.
+    • The Path to Intelligent Orchestration: The current orchestrator.rs module and the dag_json field in the RunSpec are the foundational seeds for the advanced "Intelligent Orchestration" capability.
+The V1 product focuses on perfecting single-step ("single-node DAG") execution across all proof modes.
+Future versions will expand the orchestrator's capabilities to manage complex, multi-node DAGs for intelligent pipelines.
     • Future Symbiosis (Interactive Mode): The vision for true symbiosis is realized in the Interactive proof mode.
 This UI will resemble a notebook or chat, but each turn (human prompt, AI response) is captured as a distinct, signed checkpoint in the hash-chain.
-The transcript itself becomes the auditable artifact of co-creation, clearly attributing each contribution.
+The transcript itself becomes the auditable artifact of co-creation.

 5. Artifact Taxonomy
     • Checkpoint: The atomic unit of proof.
 A signed, hash-chained record of a single step in a workflow.